Prometheus Pushgateways - Everything You Need To Know

 EOF

-The labels specified in the URL are used for grouping metrics together.
-This enables them to be easily deleted later on because we can refer to small groups of metrics together.
+The labels specified in the URL group metrics together.
+This enables them to be quickly deleted later because we can refer to small groups of metrics together.

-In the case where your job or other labels contain a slash (/) character, then you will need to do extra work.
+If your job or other labels contain a slash (/) character, you will need to do extra work.
 You can find more information here.

-The only label that is necessary to pass metrics via the URL is the job label.
-Also, note that any of the labels passed via the URL will overwrite whatever labels that the metrics passed via the body might have.
-If you have any doubts then you can always push some example metrics and check what is being exposed to Prometheus by checking the /metrics (or some other path, if you have it changed via --web.telemetry-path): http://localhost:9091/metrics.
+The only label necessary to pass metrics via the URL is the job label.
+Also, note that any of the labels passed via the URL will overwrite whatever the metrics passed via the body might have.
+If you have any doubts, then you can always push some example metrics and check what is being exposed to Prometheus by checking the /metrics (or some other path, if you have it changed via --web.telemetry-path): http://localhost:9091/metrics.

-If everything succeeds then you will get a response with 200 HTTP status code.
-If you have disabled the consistency check then you might get a 202 HTTP status code, which means that your metrics have been queued for inclusion into the next scrape and that they haven’t been checked yet.
+If everything succeeds, you will get a response with a 200 HTTP status code.
+If you have disabled the consistency check, you might get a 202 HTTP status code, which means that your metrics have been queued for inclusion into the next scrape and haven’t been checked yet.
 The actual scraping might fail if you’ve pushed some invalid metrics.
 For example, if you have pushed them with different types, even if you have written the name exactly the same.

 This means that the same metric has been defined twice in one request.
-It is invalid to redefine the metric’s value in the same request or scrape.
+Redefining the metric’s value in the same request or scrape is invalid.

 Scraping Metrics

 The configuration that you might have is highly variable depending on the different service discovery mechanism(-s) that you have at your disposal.
 Explore the different configuration options available here.
-The simplest option is to statically define a Pushgateway target from which to scrape metrics:
+The simplest option is to define a Pushgateway target from which to scrape metrics statically:

 scrape_configs: